xdiegom/docker-mongo-node-app/README.md

 This repo contains instructions to build and create two containers that will comunicate between each other.
 From [Nicolás Schürmann Tutorial](https://www.youtube.com/watch?v=4Dko5W96WHg)

+ℹ️ If you don't want to do the first and second steps manually, you can jump to the easiest step [here](#easy-step-⚡️---docker-composeyml)
 ## First container - MongoDB 📦

 ⚠️ You must have installed Docker Desktop or Docker in your local machine.